Equivariant $K$-theory, affine Grassmannian and perfection: Introduction

 Moreover: \begin{itemize} \item both sides are supported in homological degree zero, \item integrally, $K^T(X_{\leq \mu}) \simeq KH^T(X_{\leq \mu})$. \end{itemize} \end{theorem}

 The proof of Theorem \ref{introtheorem: trace map for affine grassmannian} goes as follows.

 We first interpret $\RG(\Fix_{\frac{T}{T}}(X_{\leq \mu}), \O)$ in terms of equivariant Hochschild homology $HH^T(X_{\leq \mu}, k)$ in the sense of \S \ref{section: two viewpoints on hochschild homology}.
-This puts both sides of \eqref{introeq: trace map} on equal footing of $k$-linear localizing invariants \cite{BGT13, HSS17, Tam17, LT19}.
+This puts both sides of \eqref{introeq: trace map} on the equal footing of $k$-linear localizing invariants \cite{BGT13, HSS17, Tam17, LT19}.
 In doing so, we take the opportunity to discuss the trace map, record its properties, relate it to existing literature and show some examples.
 Most of this is known to experts, but the literature is a bit sparse: the case of global quotients was not exploited in detail and some of our statements even seem to be new.
 To give some intuition, we discuss partial flag varieties where the trace map gives an isomorphism in degree zero in Example \ref{example: partial flag variety}.
 This identifies their $K^G_0$ with global invariant functions on multiplicative Grothendieck--Springer resolutions.
-We also explain how the degree zero trace map factors through equivariant homotopy $K$-theory $KH^T_0$ in Lemma \ref{theorem: trace map factors through KH}.

 Secondly, we discuss equivariant algebraic $K$-theory and equivariant Hochschild homology for perfect schemes.
 After starting this project, we noted that \cite{KM21, AMM22, Cou23} studied non-equivariant algebraic $K$-theory of perfect schemes and we take advantage of their methods.
 We establish basic structural properties, noting that both sides of the trace map behave compatibly under perfection.
-Most notably, we check descend for localizing invariants on $T$-equivariant perfect abstract blowup squares. \begin{theorem}[Theorem \ref{lemma: homotopy fiber square for K_T}] Localizing invariants satisfy proper excision on $T$-equivariant perfect abstract blowup squares.
+Most notably, we check descent for localizing invariants on $T$-equivariant perfect abstract blowup squares. \begin{theorem}[Theorem \ref{lemma: homotopy fiber square for K_T}] Localizing invariants satisfy proper excision on $T$-equivariant perfect abstract blowup squares.
 This in particular applies to $K^T(-)$ and $HH^T(-, k)$. \end{theorem} We further observe that $K^G_i(X)$ are $\Z[\frac{1}{p}]$-modules for $i \geq 1$ in Lemma \ref{lemma: kratzers argument}.
-We also prove in Lemma \ref{lemma: K-theory and G-theory of perfect schemes} that equivariant $K$-theory and $G$-theory agree for perfect schemes.
+We also prove in Observation \ref{lemma: K-theory and G-theory of perfect schemes} that equivariant $K$-theory and $G$-theory agree for perfect schemes -- consequently, $G$-theory of perfect schemes can be non-connective by Note \ref{note: non-connective G-theory}.